AndrewKralovec/Forecast-Report/Readme.md

 # BlueWolf
 Forecast Web Application
 # About
-BlueWolf is a ASP.NET CORE application with c# for the back end and Angular 2 with typeScript for the front end.
+BlueWolf is a ASP.NET CORE application with c# for the back end and Angular 2 with typeScript for the front end. <br />
-The client side code is located under the ClientApp folder in the root directory Webpack is being used for building and bundling client-side resources.
+The client side code is located under the ClientApp folder in the root directory   <br />
+Webpack is being used for building and bundling client-side resources.   <br />
-Bootstrap is used for layout and styling.
+Bootstrap is used for layout and styling.   <br />
 BlueWolf uses a Sqlite database called BlueWolf.db located under the DB folder in the root directory.
-Its made of two tables USERS and History.
+Its made of two tables USERS and History. <br />
 There are two third party API's forecast.io and Google Maps.
-The forecast.io API key is stored under secrets and the Google Maps key is a public one.
+The forecast.io API key is stored under secrets and the Google Maps key is a public one.<br />
 Highcharts is used as the visualization library to view forecast information.

 #  Author